electrikmilk/cherrilang.org/language/standard/scripting.md

    <img src="https://github.com/electrikmilk/cherrilang.org/assets/4368524/746e9105-9c42-4cc6-a3c7-9d2138e5e209" alt="Output"/>
 </div>

-The `number()` action should only be used to coerce a string to a number.
+The `number()` action should only be used to coerce text to a number.

 ```ruby
 @five = "five (5)"